 Alloy’s High Retention Rates

 Tune in and learn more about the Alloy programming and customer experience!
-Little wonder, we have sky-high retention rates….some clients have been with us for 20, 25, and even 30 years!
+Little wonder, we have a 97% retention rates which is unheard of in the fitness industry!
+See why some clients have been with us for 20, 25, and even 30 years!

 - Reframing the expectations of our avatar customers (07:07)